MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/prioritize-sales-pipeline-through-work-list.md

 - Dynamics 365 Channel Integration Framework version 1 is installed, and a channel provider is configured for your Dynamics 365 organization.
 More information: [Integrate a sample softphone dialer with Dynamics 365 Sales](integrate-sample-softphone.md)

 > [!NOTE]
 > Although [predictive lead scoring](configure-predictive-lead-scoring.md) and [predictive opportunity scoring](configure-predictive-opportunity-scoring.md) aren't required for work lists, the work list functionality described in this topic assumes that these features have been enabled and models generated for your organization.
-Contact your administrator to enable these features.<!--note from editor: Suggest adding something like this in note form, because anything that's optional isn't really a prerequisite.-->
+Contact your administrator to enable these features.

 ## View my records by using the work list<a name="view-my-records-through-work-list"></a>

 The work list displays a list of records that are assigned to you or the security role you're associated with.
 The records display activities that are due for the current date&mdash;or pending from previous dates&mdash;that were created manually or through a sequence.
 This helps you to access all records that include activities in one place, instead of navigating across multiple forms in the application.
 A sales manager can configure and determine the entities to display to you in the work list.
-The top of the record in the work list will always be the next-best customer with the highest prediction score.<!---->
+The top of the record in the work list will always be the next-best customer with the highest prediction score.

 **To view the work list**